ONLYOFFICE/DocumentServer/ROADMAP.md

 * `requestClose` method for closing the editor
 * Differentiation of access rights to commenting
-* Setting the co-editing mode when loading the editor and the ability to prohibit changing it
+* Setting the default co-editing mode and ability to prohibit changing it
 * `customization.hideNotes` parameter to hide the notes panel in presentations
 * New methods and properties for `ApiRange` for `apiBuilder` (spreadsheets)
 * Support for the basic version of the WOPI protocol